LeRoy Butler

-LeRoy Butler III (born July 19, 1968) is an American former professional football player who spent his entire 12-year career (1990–2001) as a strong safety for the Green Bay Packers of the National Football League (NFL).
+LeRoy Butler III (born July 19, 1968) is an American former professional football player who spent his entire 12-year career from 1990 to 2001 as a safety for the Green Bay Packers of the National Football League (NFL).
+He was inducted into the Pro Football Hall of Fame in 2022.

 Butler was born in Jacksonville, Florida, where he was challenged by physical problems which forced him to wear leg braces and use a wheelchair at times during his childhood.
 However, he overcame his disability and was able to excel at high school football; Butler was named one of the 33 best Florida High School football players of all time in 2007.
-He went on to be a three-year starter at Florida State University, and after a successful college career, he was drafted in the 2nd round (48th overall) of the 1990 NFL Draft by the Packers.
+He went on to be a three-year starter playing college football for the Florida State Seminoles, and after a successful college career, he was selected in the second round (48th overall) of the 1990 NFL draft by the Packers.

-In his 12 seasons with the Packers, Butler was a 4x First-team All-Pro.
+In his 12 seasons with the Packers, Butler was a four-time first-team All-Pro.
 Butler recorded a sack in the Packers' Super Bowl XXXI win over the New England Patriots, and he is recognized as the creator of the Lambeau Leap touchdown celebration.
 Butler was named a member of the NFL 1990s All-Decade Team and was enshrined in the Green Bay Packers Hall of Fame.
-In 2022, he was inducted into the Pro Football Hall of Fame.

-High School career
+Early life

 Butler attended Robert E. Lee High School in Jacksonville, Florida, and played under the direction of the all-time wins leader for a high school football coach in the state of Florida's history, Corky Rogers.
 Rogers coached at Robert E. Lee High School from 1972 to 1988, where he coached Butler and fellow NFL star Edgar Bennett, and from 1989 to 2016 at The Bolles School in Jacksonville, having won a total of 8 football State Championships.
 Before moving onto Florida State, Butler was an astounding player for the Robert E. Lee High School Generals football program.